The fact that Anthurium cutucuense is an endangered species and less in supply makes them slightly expensive to acquire.

 - Now, set it aside in a warm location with enough indirect sunlight and wait for it to rebloom.

-Toxicity of Anthurium cutucuense
+Toxicity of Anthurium Cutucuense

 Anthurium cutucuense is considered a toxic plant to both humans and pets.

-Every Anthurium plant contains calcium oxalate crystals that are harmful when ingested or exposed to bare skin.
+On top of that, every Anthurium plant contains calcium oxalate crystals that are harmful when ingested or exposed to bare skin.

 It may cause swollen lips or tongues in humans and breathing difficulty when ingested.